openshift/multiarch-tuning-operator/README.md

 OpenShift.
 When diverse CPU architectures coexist within a cluster, the Multiarch Tuning Operator stands out as a pivotal tool to enhance efficiency and streamline operations such as architecture-aware scheduling of workloads.

+The operator is available as part of the redhat-operator catalog in Openshift clusters.

-The development work is still ongoing and there is no official, general available, release of it yet.
+There is no official, general available, upstream release of the operator yet.

 ## Operands